-If an attorney has been publicly disciplined by another jurisdiction or convicted of a serious crime as defined in (b)(2), the discipline file will be a public record.
+If an attorney has been publicly disciplined by another jurisdiction or convicted of a serious crime as defined in section 83-1.5.1(b)(2), the discipline file will be a public record.
 The file of other disciplinary matters will remain confidential until the Panel orders the file or parts of the file to be publicly available.
 All suspension and disbarment orders, including interim suspension orders, must be distributed to the judges of the court by the Clerk of Court.